 The Corporation and its royalty or streaming counterparties are dependent on information technology (IT) infrastructure consisting of various hardware equipment, software and network systems.
 Unauthorized parties may attempt to gain access to these systems at Altius or at Altius counterparty operations through fraud or other means.
 Failure of information systems at Altius or its counterparty operations could result in network disruption, reputational risk, risk of lawsuits for privacy violations or loss of funds that are then vulnerable to recovery processes and timeframes.
 Although to date Altius has not experienced losses relating to cyber security breaches, cyber security incidents have been rising globally and Altius continues to invest in network infrastructure and monitoring capacity, along with employee training and Code of Conduct obligations concerning the protection of confidential information.
-Altius introduced a Cybersecurity & IT policy in 2021.
+Altius introduced a Cybersecurity & IT policy in 2021 and strengthened its IT management by conducting an independent, external audit of its IT systems through an accredited third-party expert.
+In addition, the Corporation recently added an outside service provider to monitor potential IT vulnerabilities related to external access points.

-COVID-19
+COVID 19